foo123/HAAR.js/Readme.md

 There is an example of loading with RequireJS inside node in examples/require.js.
 The configuration would be the same inside a browser

+####Supporting parallel computation
+ The [parallel.js](https://github.com/adambom/parallel.js) library is included in this repository, see the _face.html_ example for how to use

 ###Where to find Haar Cascades xml files to use for feature detection